 NFC: Writable NDEF message

-The Writable NDEF message sample shows how to use the NFC tag to expose an NDEF message, which can be overwritten with any other NDEF message by an NFC device.
+The Writable NDEF message sample shows how to use the NFC tag to expose an NDEF message that can be overwritten with any other NDEF message by an NFC device.
 It uses the NFC Data Exchange Format (NDEF).